cyberark/cyberark-aws-auto-onboarding/README.md

 # Features
 - Automatic onboarding and management of new AWS instances upon spin up
 - Automatic de-provision accounts for terminated AWS instances
+- Multi region support - Single solution deployment for all regions in the AWS account
+- Near real time on boarding of new instances spinning up
+- Deployment with Ansible

 # Prerequisites